daattali/beautiful-jekyll/team.md

 <img src='../img/team/florencia.jpg'   align="left" width="32%" style="margin-right: 5px;"/>
 <p style="font-size:12.5px">
 Florencia D'Andrea joined the MDS team at UBC in the summer of 2021.
-She studied Biology at the University of Buenos Aires where she obtained her Bachelor's and Doctorate in Biology.
-Florencia is an ecotoxicologist specializing in Pesticide Risk Assessment.
+Florencia's field of work has been ecotoxicology, specializing in Pesticide Risk Assessment.
+She studied at the University of Buenos Aires where she obtained her Bachelor's, and Doctorate in Biology.
 During her PhD, she worked with multiple databases and used a model to simulate the environmental fate of pesticides.
-She has experience teaching as an instructor for the Carpentries and is an Rstudio Certified Trainer for Tidyverse and Shiny.
+Florencia has a teaching degree at the University the Buenos Aires.
+She has been an instructor for The Carpentries and is an RStudio Certified Trainer for Tidyverse and Shiny.
 When Florencia is not teaching or working, she can be found listening to podcasts, hiking or doing yoga.  <br>
 <br>

-<i>In the last 6 months, Florencia has learned key variations among Windows, Mac and Linux operating systems.</i> <br>
+<i>In the last 6 months, Florencia has gained experience developing Shiny apps.</i> <br>

 <i>Florencia's favourite data science topics are visualization, reproducibility and software development. </i> <br>